-- · Class I, which consists of Frederic Guerard and James McCollum, whose terms expire at our annual meeting of stockholders in 2025; - Class II, which consists of Jeff George, Shelley Thunen, and Evert Schimmelpennink, whose terms expire at our annual meeting of stockholders in 2026; - Class III, which consists of Kimberlee C. Drapkin and Zach Scheiner, whose terms expire at our annual meeting of stockholders in 2024 (or 2025 if no annual meeting of stockholders is held in 2024).
+- Class I, which consists of Frederic Guerard and James McCollum, whose terms expire at our annual meeting of stockholders in 2025; - Class II, which consists of Jeff George, Shelley Thunen, and Evert Schimmelpennink, whose terms expire at our annual meeting of stockholders in 2026; - Class III, which consists of Kimberlee C. Drapkin and Zach Scheiner, whose terms expire at our annual meeting of stockholders in 2025 since no annual meeting of stockholders was held in 2024.